Achtung! Star Wars logo has nothing to do with Nazi typography

 “It was ‘fascist’ based upon what I’d learned about how that font was developed and within what history epoch it originated — not ‘a fascist font’ in and of itself but from a period of human, political history born of certain severe conditions WHICH ATMOSPHERE PROVIDED ME WITH AN INSPIRATION FOR THE DESIGN.”

 “To state the obvious—contrary to bizarre gossip as if I’d stated otherwise—Helvetica wasn’t used by Goebbels nor was Miedinger, to my knowledge, associated with Goebbels” writes Rice in another post on her site.
 “Meidinger’s ‘Helvetica’ came much later but was described in this book I’d been reading as somewhat similar visually to that earlier signage.”

 So Stormtroopers chill out.
-Neither the Star Wars logo nor the Helvetica font that inspired it have any actual origins to Nazism despite the pervasive myth.
+Neither the Star Wars logo nor the Helvetica font that inspired it have any actual origins to Nazism -despite the pervasive urban myth.